security-notes/infobyte-faraday-wiki/NGINX-Setup.md

 For further information about certificates, follow this [link](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-16-04).

-#### Sample Configuration File
+#### Sample Configuration Files

-Below you can find a sample config file for NGINX.
+Below you can find both sample config files for NGINX.
 You can use this same configuration by pasting it inside the folder `/etc/nginx/sites-enabled/` and naming the file as you want.

+`/etc/nginx/nginx.conf`

 ```
         #don't send the nginx version number in error pages and Server header
         server_tokens off;